Gauthamprasath/EtherealX/README.md

 # EtherealX
-Windows Malware || A malware with lots of features!! and with backdoor.
+Windows Security || A windows based penetration tesitng tool with lots of features and with backdoor.
 DO NOT MISUSE!!
 USE FOR EDUCATIONAL PURPOSE ONLY!!
 Avast-64-bit ----> This is just a name given.
 It is not representing any product or company.
-This is a simple malware created using batch script.

 Usage:
 I have just put the .txt only.
 In order to work around it, save it as .bat to execute as a batch file.
 You can also use some BAT converters to create a .exe out of it.